-As I was listening to my guests on my Switzer TV programme, which we recorded late yesterday, I was thinking how valuable the insights were from these professional 24/7 market players.
+As I was listening to my guests on my Switzer TV programme,, I was thinking how valuable the insights were from these professional 24/7 market players.
 Despite my academic background (first as a student and then as an economics lecturer at the University of New South Wales for over a decade), I know I learnt more from insightful experts who were plying their ‘trade’ at the coalface.

 So when I was gifted columns in newspapers such as The Daily Telegraph, The Sun-Herald and then The Australian over a 30-year period, because of my economics background, it opened up doors to high-achievers in the areas of investing in stocks, business-building, wealth accumulation and even comprehending the important political plays that affect so many people’s bottom lines.